 Summary

 Pre-incorporation expenses are deductible for corporation tax if the company formally adopts them and reimburses you.
-VAT on those expenses is generally not recoverable unless the supplier reissues the invoice after VAT registration.
+VAT on those expenses can be reclaimed on the company's first VAT return under VAT Regulations 1995 reg.111: goods purchased within 4 years before VAT registration (and still on hand at that date) and services received within 6 months before registration qualify, even where the original invoice is in the founder's personal name.
 Record the reimbursement through the director's loan account, not as a dividend or salary.

 Keep your receipts.
 Pass a resolution.
 And if the numbers are significant, get an accountant involved before you file your first corporation tax return.